Qt (software): Purposes and abilities

-Qt is used for developing graphical user interfaces (GUIs) and multi-platform applications that run on all major desktop platforms and most mobile or embedded platforms.
+Qt is used for developing graphical user interfaces (GUIs) and multi-platform applications that run on all major desktop platforms and mobile or embedded platforms.

 Most GUI programs created with Qt have a native-looking interface, in which case Qt is classified as a widget toolkit.
 Non-GUI programs can also be developed, such as command-line tools and consoles for servers.
 An example of such a non-GUI program using Qt is the Cutelyst web framework.

-Qt supports various compilers, including the GCC C++ compiler, the Visual Studio suite, PHP via an extension for PHP5, and has extensive internationalization support.
+Qt supports various C++ compilers, including the GCC and Clang C++ compilers and the Visual Studio suite.
+It supports other languages with bindings or extensions, such as Python via Python bindings and PHP via an extension for PHP5, and has extensive internationalization support.
 Qt also provides Qt Quick, that includes a declarative scripting language called QML that allows using JavaScript to provide the logic.
 With Qt Quick, rapid application development for mobile devices became possible, while logic can still be written with native code as well to achieve the best possible performance.

 Other features include SQL database access, XML parsing, JSON parsing, thread management and network support.

-Qt releases
+Releases

-The latest version of Qt is 6.4.
+The latest version of the Qt Framework is Qt 6.10, which was released on 7 October 2025.

-Also still supported, for commercial users, are 5.15 LTS, released on 26 May 2020, and 6.2 LTS, released on 30 September 2021 – long-term support (LTS) versions are generally supported for three years, with a commercial license, while 5.15 support was extended to five years, so it is supported for longer or until 26 May 2025.
-In addition the KDE project provides unofficial support for, at least, Qt 5.15, i.e. not just for commercial users.
+Also still supported are versions 6.9 until 31 May 2026 and 6.8 LTS until 8 October 2029.
+Version 6.5 LTS is supported for commercial users only until 30 May 2026.
+Additionally, extended support for all versions 5.0 (released in 2012) and newer is available for commercial users.

+Minor versions of Qt are typically released twice a year and are supported until one year after release date under standard support conditions.
+Typically, every third minor version becomes a long-term support version which gets additional patches.
+LTS versions are supported for commercial users until five years after their release date (three years prior to version 6.8).